NRCHKB/NRCHKB.github.io/content/wiki/nodes/service-node/index.md

 ### Topic

 The topic does two things:
-- at the entrance of the Homekit node, it allows you to filter incoming messages.
+- at the entrance of the HomeKit node, it allows you to filter incoming messages.
-- at the exit of the Homekit node, it identifies which node sent a command.
+- at the exit of the HomeKit node, it identifies which node sent a command.

 {{< alert icon="👉" >}}Learn more about Topic .{{< /alert >}}

 ### Filter on Topic

-This option is used to filter messages entering the Homekit node.
+This option is used to filter messages entering the HomeKit node.
 It will only pass messages with the matching `msg.topic`.

 ### Name